aquacode/translate-pdf/README.md

 - The named output file will contain all the translated text with a Page number heading correlated to the page found in the PDF file

-# Sample:
+# Sample data:

-The `/sample` directory contains a PDF file that can be used for testing The file has French text of an Edgar Allen Poe poem titled "The Raven"
+The `/sample` directory contains a PDF file that can be used for testing

+The file has French text of an Edgar Allen Poe poem titled "The Raven"